weberlo/Online-Multiplayer-Chess/README.md

 ```

 ## Limitations/TODOs
-- There's no support for rejoining games
+- There's no support for rejoining games, so if you accidentally disconnect, the game's pretty much toast.  :(
-- The 8-player map needs a smaller variant, so it doesn't take so long for the game to get interesting
+- The 8-player map needs a smaller variant, so it doesn't take so long for the game to get interesting.
 - With >2 players, some kind of move timer would help speed up the game.
 The idea would be that when the time goes out, the player is forced to make a random move.
 Start it at 5-10 seconds, then as more players are eliminated, give more time to the remaining players.

 ## Acknowledgements